 March is such a wonderful month for teaching so here are some March resources and freebies for K-3.
 Starting with Seuss, moving into St. Patrick’s Day, and ending with SPRING, it’s such a wonderful month for teaching!
 It also helps that the weather is getting warmer and the summer is getting closer.
-I wanted to show a few products I had in my store for you to shop through, plus, some freebies!
+I wanted to show a few products I had in my store for you to shop through, plus, a science freebie!

 ELA Resources for March

 Readers Theater is a great resource that helps kids practice their reading fluency and comprehension skills.
 These scripts come in color and in black and white.
 They have highlighted lines and headbands to make student participation a breeze.

 (Link: Spring Differentiated Mini Books)

 These mini-books are an easy way to differentiate your small group.
 There are three levels provided, all ranging from 1st to 3rd grade reading levels.
 They each come with a fiction and nonfiction text and differentiated comprehension questions.

 Paired passages are one of my favorite techniques to teach reading comprehension.
 It comes with a fictional story and a nonfiction text on the same topic.
 I have five March themed paired passages: St. Patricks Day, eating healthy, thunderstorms, spring weather, and Daylight Savings Time (which is actually a freebie at the bottom of the blog post if you scroll down).

 St. Patrick’s Day is usually taught heavily around leprechauns, pots of gold, and rainbows.
 However, I wanted to create a social studies unit that focused on the history behind the holiday.
 This unit teaches students who St. Patrick was, what myths revolve around him, and why the holiday was created.
 Keep in mind that there are references to the Catholic church and Christianity since he was a Saint.
 (Just in case you’re not allowed to teach that in your classroom.)